Redundancy guide for employees with less than two years service

 If there are more than 20 people being made redundant then one or more employee representative(s) may be appointed (this saves the employer from consulting with every affected employee individually).

 The role of employee representatives is to represent the views of all employees at risk of redundancy so that the employer gives consideration to these during the consultation process.
 This is called collective consultation.
+The collective consultation process should involve all employees regardless of length of service.

 Affected employees will also be consulted with individually.
 This often happens after collective consultation but can run alongside it.